PFAS in Biosolids (“sludge”) and Residuals

 Steps we are taking to reduce potential risk

-We are proactively advancing further research on the one important concern - the potential leaching of PFAS into ground- and/or surface waters.
+And we are proactively advancing further research on the one important concern - the potential leaching of PFAS into ground- and/or surface waters.

 In the meantime, we have published Interim Best Management Practices (January 2019).

 We support source reduction and pollution prevention in the case of the most concerning PFAS, just as we have with regards to other trace chemicals of high concern in the past.
+The two most prominent PFAS - PFOA and PFOS - have been phased out of commerce, and this has been the most important reduction in potential PFAS risk of any action in the past 15 years (see details at bottom of page).

 You can help: think about what you buy and what you use.